1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 In between the lead screws are guided by a spring loaded POM anti-backlash nut which is mounted to the x-axis gantry.
 When the lead screws turn, it the drives the x-axis gantry up and down accordingly.

 In the following picture you can see the bottom part of the lead screw which is driven directly by the motor.
-From the bottom to the top you can see the motor, the coupler, a part of the lead screw and the anti-backlash nut which is mounted to the x-axis gantry.
+From the bottom to the top you can see the motor being mounted to the rail of the z-axis frame, the coupler which connects the shaft of the motor and the lead screw, a part of the lead screw and the anti-backlash nut which is mounted to the x-axis gantry.

 ![Z-axis views](../assets/images/axes_K2Pro_Z-setup_bottom_web.jpg)